-The Vivado Debug Hub core provides an interface between the JTAG Boundary Scan (BSCAN) interface of the FPGA device and the Vivado Debug cores including the following types of cores:
+On 7 series and UltraScale architectures the Vivado Debug Hub core provides an interface between the JTAG Boundary Scan (BSCAN) interface of the FPGA device and the Vivado Debug cores including the following types of cores:

-- Integrated Logic Analyzer (ILA)

-- Virtual Input/Output (VIO)
+- Integrated Logic Analyzer (ILA) - Virtual Input/Output (VIO)

 - Integrated Bit Error Ratio Test (IBERT)

 - JTAG-to-AXI

 - Memory IP

 IMPORTANT!
 The Vivado Debug Hub core cannot be instantiated into the design.
-It is inserted by Vivado during the opt{design} stage.
+It is inserted by Vivado during the $opt\design$ stage.